y-z-zhang/y-z-zhang.github.io/topological-control.md

 ---

 ### Overview
-Different synchronization patterns are critical to the function of numerous systems (e.g., information processing in the brain).
-In practice, it is often important to be able to control these dynamical patterns without modifying individual nodes.
-In this work, we proposed a new control strategy based on minimal perturbations of the network structure.
+Different synchronization patterns are critical to the function of many interconnected systems (e.g., information processing in the brain).
+In practice, it is often important to be able to control these dynamical patterns without altering the node dynamics or imposing external control signal.
+In this work, we propose a new control strategy called topological control, which introduces minimal perturbations on the network structure so that the desired synchronization pattern can spontaneously emerge.

 ### Abstract
 > Symmetries are ubiquitous in network systems and have profound impacts on the observable dynamics.